tethysplatform/tethys/docs/tethys_portal/social_auth.rst

 Social Auth Settings
 ====================

 Social authentication requires Tethys Platform 1.2.0 or later.
-If you are using an older version of Tethys Platform, you will need to upgrade by following either the :doc:`../installation/update` or the :doc:`../installation/production/update` instructions.
+If you are using an older version of Tethys Platform, you will need to upgrade by following either the :doc:`../installation/update` instructions.
 The  ``settings.py`` script is unaffected by the upgrade.
 You will need to either generate a new  ``settings.py`` script using ``tethys gen settings`` or add the following settings to your existing ``settings.py`` script to support social login.

 ::